• Skip to primary navigation

 While training your dog, you should not neglect rewards and praises.
 Like humans, dogs like to be rewarded and praised.
 They both give them the go-ahead to repeat certain behaviors.

-So, take a few dog treats with you when embarking on a leash training exercise.
+So, take a few dog treats when embarking on a leash training exercise.

 Also, let the dog have a treat whenever your dog returns calmly to the right place, which is by your side.
-You should also praise the dog whenever he acts accordingly.
+Praise the dog whenever he acts appropriately.

 Whenever your dog walks calmly, reward him.
 This will give him the idea that he must walk that way to reach his destination.
 You can also take it further by rewarding him whenever you arrive at your destination.